Transitional Kindergarten » Transitional Kindergarten FAQ's

 Q: Why is TK expanding in LGUSD?

 A: In 2021, legislation was passed that requires any local education agency (LEA) operating a kindergarten to also provide a Transitional Kindergarten (TK) program for all four-year-old children by 2025–26.
-The 2024-25 school year will be the third year of the four year expansion plan developed by the state of California.

 Q: What are the eligibility requirements for TK?